villekf/OMEGA/README.md

 If you get GLIBCXX_3.4.XX/CXXABI_1.3.XX not found error or an error about "undefined reference to dlopen/dlclose/dlsomethingelse" when building or running files, this should be fixed with one of the methods presented here:
 https://se.mathworks.com/matlabcentral/answers/329796-issue-with-libstdc-so-6

+If you are using ROOT data with ROOT 6.18.00 or newer you might receive the following error message: "undefined symbol: _ZN3tbb10interface78internal20isolate_within_arenaERNS1_13delegate_baseEl".
+This is caused by the `libtbb.so.2` used by MATLAB (located in `/matlabroot/bin/glnxa64`).
+Same solutions apply as with the above case (e.g. renaming the file).

 If you are experiencing crashes at the end of your computations when using implementation 2, it might be caused by the graphics features of ArrayFire.
 In this case I recommend installing (or building) the no-gl AF:
 http://arrayfire.s3.amazonaws.com/index.html (use the latest version available).
 This should currently only apply to older versions of ArrayFire.